edcon-reiwa/zexe-ethereum/README.md

 localhost:8546/transfer
 ```

-This expects a `POST` including a transaction as a json in the form of:
+This expects a `POST` with request body that is a transaction as a json in the form of:
 ```
-transaction = {
+{
     "serialNumbers": [357654356874326504350, 5607435604375604325432],
     "newRecords": [321321321321, 57432530672504325],
     "memo": [1321321321, 12321321321],